 Viruddha Ahara - Incompatible food

 The literal meaning of word Viruddha is opposite.
-The food combination of certain type of food may have opposite properties and opposite effect on the tissues, exert unwanted effect on the body when processed in a particular form, and may have unwanted effect if consumed at wrong time.
+The food combination of certain type of food may have reverse properties and opposite effect on the tissues.
+It may exert some unwanted effect on the body when processed in a particular form or have unwanted effect if consumed at wrong time.

 There are some food combinations, which are not compatible as per Ayurveda.
-Below are the some of the common ones:
+Below are the some common ones: